Nuclear detonation detection system: Satellites

+Satellites are now also equipped with cameras measuring the complete visible light spectrum that are able to capture above ground explosions.
+With the advent of Global Position System (GPS) satellites being launched with nuclear detection systems, satellites have become an important method of detonation detection.

+Satellites with improved Space and Atmospheric Burst Reporting System (SABRS) equipment were launched after 2018 with such equipment increasing reliability, reducing size and improving nuclear detonation detection capabilities.

 Comprehensive Nuclear Test Ban Treaty

 The Comprehensive Nuclear Test Ban Treaty (CTBT) banned all forms of nuclear testing in an attempt to disarm and move away from nuclear weapons, but with it came old challenges, such as how to ensure members would not cheat on the treaty.
 To that end the International monitoring system (IMS) was born, having 321 stations, which use all of the sensor types previously described.
 Using collected data from each source to calculate detonations, the IMS employs hydroacoustic, infrasound, and seismic wave detection systems, as well as air samplers for radionuclides.
 All of this information is collected by the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) which is stationed in Vienna, Austria.

 Effectiveness

 One of the first occasions when the CTBTO and its detection systems showed itself effective was when it was able to identify nuclear testing by India and Pakistan in May 1998.

 Another notable example is the detection of North Korean testing.
 As most countries have given up nuclear detonation tests, North Korea has attempted to create a powerful nuclear warhead.
 Due to North Korea’s secrecy it is up to IMS to give researchers the information needed to evaluate North Korea’s threats.
 Even their low yield (0.6 Kiloton) first attempt at a nuclear weapon was picked up and isolated in 2006.